8 Family Cruise Ideas for Kids of Every Age

 • Royal Caribbean is launching the Quantum of the Seas from the New Jersey side of New York harbor in November.
 It skips the summer travel season, but is worth keeping in mind for the holidays and next year’s winter break.

-For Younger Kids:
+Cruise Ideas For Little Kids:

 • The program that had me the most excited was a Carnival’s new partnership with Dr. Seuss.
 Themed story times and arts & craft activities and parades target kids aged 2 to 5.
 They sometimes happen in a space where parents can join in if they don’t want to shuffle their little ones off to the kids club alone.
 Carnival says kids as old as 10 are enthused about the character breakfasts that feature (of course) green eggs and ham.

-For Babies and Toddlers:
+Cruise Ideas For Babies and Toddlers:

 • Norwegian wasn’t at the press event, a notable absence.
 But readers are always looking for cruise amenities for the under-3 set, and it’s worth noting that NCL is providing more for this group.
 New ships offer dedicated playrooms for parents and toddlers and activities like spaghetti art that parents can do with their little ones.